hashicorp/terraform/website/source/docs/commands/fmt.html.markdown

 Usage: `terraform fmt [options] [DIR]`

-`fmt` scans the current directory for configuration files.
+By default, `fmt` scans the current directory for configuration files.
+If the `dir` argument is provided then it will scan that given directory instead.

 The command-line flags are all optional.
 The list of available flags are: